Wills & Trusts FAQ

 19. DOES A LIVING TRUST PROTECT ME FROM LAWSUITS?

-Your living trust won’t protect you.
+Your living trust will not protect you.

 20. WILL MY LIVING TRUST PROTECT ME AGAINST CREDITORS?